-Although I love the range of hues and undertones present in the many ochres and umbers offered, as well as the covering ability of these earth colors, initially I was a bit disappointed after buying Verona Green Earth and Nicosia Green Earth.
-The colors were ground extremely fine and that made them very translucent when mixed with my egg and water medium then thinned further with water to obtain a proper flow and consistency.
-I soon learned to love the “fine grind” when I started using them in conjunction with my powdered pigments.
+Although I love the range of hues and undertones present in the many ochres and umbers offered, as well as the covering ability of these earth colors, I was initially disappointed after buying Verona Green Earth and Nicosia Green Earth.
+The colors were ground extremely fine, making them very translucent when mixed with my egg and water medium, then thinned further with water to obtain a proper flow and consistency.
+I soon learned to love the “fine grind” when I started using them with my powdered pigments.

-When the green under-painting is complete, I mix a variety of warm, pinkish colors from my powdered pigments to work back over the green and develop my warm flesh tones.
-I’ll also mix values of Luberon Red Ocher, Orange Ocher and Potter’s Pink dispersions with Titanium White to supplement my warm flesh palette.
+When the green under-painting is complete, I mix various warm, pinkish colors from my powdered pigments to work back over the green and develop my warm flesh tones.
+I’ll also mix values of Luberon Red Ocher, Orange Ocher, and Potter’s Pink dispersions with Titanium White to supplement my warm flesh palette.

 If I use the warm tones too heavily and the painting starts to look too pink, I’ll apply a thin overall glaze of Verona Green Earth and Lemon Ocher dispersions.
-Later in the process I’ll apply a thin glaze of dispersions with lots of water, Verona Green Earth, Lemon Ocher and a small bit of Ercolano Red to brighten everything up and unify my warms.
-I do this a number of times as needed.
+Later in the process, I’ll apply a thin glaze of dispersions with lots of water, Verona Green Earth, Lemon Ocher, and a tiny bit of Ercolano Red to brighten everything up and unify my warms.
+I do this several times as needed.

 About Fred Wessel